DRMacIver/notebook/ideas.md

 * [ ] Fixing anxiety
 * [ ] You can't turn off skills and it's annoying
 * [ ] Notes on attraction and sexuality
-* [ ] Policy as non-aggregate of individual ethical decisions
-* [ ] Intuition as guiding heuristic in reasoning processes
 * [ ] Transactive memory and loss
 * [ ] The market for lemons is everywhere
 * [ ] Developing the mind as a platform for thought